burythehammer/burythehammer.github.io/_posts/2015-04-10-new-beginnings.md

 - The motherfucker's accessible to every asshole that visits your site
 - Shit's legible and gets your fucking point across (if you had one instead of just 5mb pics of hipsters drinking coffee)

-All the old posts are backed up too, but I don't expect anyone to read, or miss it.
+All the old posts are backed up too, but I don't expect anyone to read, or miss them.
 Me included.